4GeeksAcademy/javascript-beginner-exercises-tutorial/exercises/10-Create_a_new_function/README.md

 ## 📝 Instructions:

-1. Create a function called `littleIntroduction()`, which prints in the console a little introduction of you.
+1. Complete the function called `littleIntroduction()`, which prints in the console a little introduction of you.

 2. The function will ask for 3 arguments: `name`, `profession`, and `age`.

 3. And they should be organized as follows: `Hello! my name is *name*, my profession is *profession*.
 I am *age* years old.`

+4. Finally, call the function with the data in the correct order to finish the exercise.

 ## 💡 Hint: